cto234/Photo-Folder/README.md

 ## Overview

 Your one stop to store and organize images you find on the web!
 Sort images into folders based on whatever criteria you want.
 Maybe you'd like to create a folder of images for your desktop background that you've found online, or cute pictures of cats that you don't want to lose.
-Whatever it may be, this web app will allow you to store all these images in a clean and organized fashion.
+Whatever it may be, this web app will allow you to store all these images in a clean and organized fashion without taking up lots of storage on your computer.

+## Tech
+This project uses Node.js, Handlebars, and MongoDB Atlas.
+On registration, the user's password is hashed and encrypted using bcrypt before being stored in the database.

 ## Data Model